jjacobohdz/stokkur_rest_api/README.md

 To facilitate the installation process, this project uses an In-Memory HyperSQL Database (HSQLDB), so you don't have to install and configure a local DBMS instance to use it.

-Also, for deploying the REST API, the Spring embedded Tomcat instance is used, so you don't need to deploy any .war file to a particular server instance.
+Also, for deploying the REST API, the Spring embedded Tomcat instance is used, so you don't need to install and configure your own.

 ### Downloading